rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 # train the model
 history = model.fit(train_dataset,
                     batch_size=BATCH_SIZE,
                     epochs=INITIAL_EPOCHS,
-                    #callbacks=[reduceLROnPlateau,earlyStopping,checkpoint],
                     validation_data=val_dataset)

 ```
-###  if you see loss/val_loss still improving, you should try to add more epochs to training
+If you see loss/val_loss still improving, you should try to add more epochs to training

+Plot the loss and accuracy curves

 ```
 history_frame = pd.DataFrame(history.history)